Skip to content

 Yes.
 Stocksmith is the same product, built and run by the same team.
 The company stated that no features are being removed or altered and that existing plans and pricing carry over.
 Existing Craftybase accounts were migrated to the Stocksmith branding, and the craftybase.com domain now redirects to stocksmith.io.
 The change is primarily a name and a repositioning, not a new product.

 It can be, especially for makers with complex, multi-recipe formulations who value the platform's maturity.
-But the rebrand is a signal about direction: the flagship Stocksmith plans now start at $99/month and are marketed to small-batch manufacturers, while smaller makers are steered to the separate Craftybase Studio product.
+But the rebrand is a signal about direction: the site is now marketed to small-batch manufacturers rather than to crafters, and the plans that carry the deeper capability — production scheduling, hourly marketplace sync, 2FA — start at $199/month.
 Handmade sellers who want to remain a platform's primary audience — rather than its entry tier — may want to weigh maker-focused alternatives.

 For handmade and cottage-food sellers specifically, alternatives worth evaluating include Ardent Seller (free plan, recipe costing, batch tracking, and cottage food labeling on every tier), Inventora (a lighter option with a free tier capped by material count), and — for general-purpose asset tracking rather than recipe costing — Sortly.
 The right choice depends on whether you need recipe costing, lot tracking, and food-labeling infrastructure, and on your budget.